Teenage Mutant Ninja Turtles: Mutant Mayhem poster

 The inciting incident occurs at 12 minutes when The turtles sneak to the surface and witness Superfly's gang stealing tech equipment.
 They decide to stop the theft to become heroes, hoping this will make humans accept them.
 Their presence is discovered and they must fight..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to The turtles make the active choice to partner with April and hunt down Superfly's gang to retrieve the stolen equipment and become heroes.
+This demonstrates the protagonist's commitment to The turtles make the active choice to partner with April and hunt down Superfly's gang to retrieve the stolen equipment and become heroes.
 They defy Splinter's orders and fully commit to entering the human world., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The turtles confront Superfly and his mutant gang, discovering that Superfly is not just a villain but a fellow mutant who was also rejected by humans.
+Notably, this crucial beat The turtles confront Superfly and his mutant gang, discovering that Superfly is not just a villain but a fellow mutant who was also rejected by humans.
 However, his plan is to use the ooze to mutate all animals and destroy humanity.
 The turtles realize the stakes are much higher than they thought., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Splinter is captured trying to save the turtles, and the turtles are blamed by all of New York for the mutant mayhem.
 Their dream of being accepted heroes has died.
-They face the painful truth that Splinter was right - the world will never accept them., shows the protagonist at their lowest point.
+They face the painful truth that Splinter was right - the world will never accept them., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 The turtles realize that being heroes isn't about being accepted - it's about doing what's right.
 April and their bond as brothers give them strength.
 They choose to save New York and Splinter, even knowing humans may never accept them.
 They synthesize Splinter's training with their own hearts., demonstrating the transformation achieved throughout the journey.